Facebook YouTube

 By Jeff A. Benner

-Leviticus 10:16-20 - And Moses diligently sought the goat of the sin offering, and, behold, it was burnt: and he was angry with Eleazar and Ithamar, the sons of Aaron which were left alive, saying, Wherefore have ye not eaten the sin offering in the holy place, seeing it is most holy, and God hath given it you to bear the iniquity of the congregation, to make atonement for them before the LORD?
+And Moses diligently sought the goat of the sin offering, and, behold, it was burnt: and he was angry with Eleazar and Ithamar, the sons of Aaron which were left alive, saying, Wherefore have ye not eaten the sin offering in the holy place, seeing it is most holy, and God hath given it you to bear the iniquity of the congregation, to make atonement for them before the LORD?
 Behold, the blood of it was not brought in within the holy place: ye should indeed have eaten it in the holy place, as I commanded.
 And Aaron said unto Moses, Behold, this day have they offered their sin offering and their burnt offering before the LORD; and such things have befallen me: and if I had eaten the sin offering to day, should it have been accepted in the sight of the LORD?
 And when Moses heard that, he was content.
+(Leviticus 10:16-20, KJV)

-Now let's take a look at the Revised Mechanical Translation for this passage.
+Now let’s take a look at the Revised Mechanical Translation for this passage:

-In this translation, the beginning is pretty much the same, but instead of Mosheh saying, "you should have eaten it", he said, "you will eat it."
+In this translation, the beginning is pretty much the same, but instead of Mosheh saying, "you should have eaten it", he said, "You will eat it."
 Mosheh is going to make the sons of Aharon eat the ashes of the goat!
 And instead of Aharon saying, "what if I had eaten it?"
 He says, "what if I will eat it?"
-Then the passage says that it did well in Mosheh's eyes, implying that he watched Aharon eat the ashes.
+Then the passage says that it did well in Mosheh’s eyes, implying that he watched Aharon eat the ashes.

 What an amazing sacrifice a father did for his sons.